 Trizivir comes in tablet form.
 Each tablet contains:

 Take Trizivir according to your health care provider’s instructions.

 Trizivir should be taken by mouth, with or without food.

-If you take too much Trizivir, contact your local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you take too much Trizivir, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.

 For more information on how to take Trizivir, see the FDA drug label from DailyMed.
 (DailyMed is a federal website that includes the most recent drug labels submitted to FDA.)